thepharmproject/set_of_scripts/README.md

 [TWITTER-STREAM]="el"

 ### [YOUTUBE-SEARCH] & [YOUTUBE-SEARCH-NRESULTS]
-Set these parameters for collecting YouTube comments via the Google API.
-Use the [YOUTUBE-SEARCH] parameter to set the keywords for searching content, e.g. "migration refugees" and the [YOUTUBE-SEARCH-NRESULTS] parameter to regulate the number of returned results.
+Use these parameters for collecting YouTube comments via the Google API.
+Set the [YOUTUBE-SEARCH] parameter to define the keywords for searching content, e.g. "migration refugees" and the [YOUTUBE-SEARCH-NRESULTS] parameter to regulate the number of returned results.
 Results are stored to "Data/scraper_youtube_data.json".
-Comment the following lines if you do not want to use this method.
+Comment the following lines for ignoring this method.

 [YOUTUBE-SEARCH]="μετανάστες"
 [YOUTUBE-SEARCH-NRESULTS]="200"

 ### [WEBSITE-SINGLE]
-Set this parameter for collecting texts from a single webpage.
+Use this parameter for collecting texts from a single webpage.
 Simply set the URL of the webpage.
 The URL can point to an open Facebook Group or Page, a YouTube video or any other website.
 Results are stored to "Data/single_facebook_data.json", "Data/single_youtube_data.json" and  "Data/single_web_data.json" respectively.
-Data management is semi-structured for the Facebook and YouTube platfors, whereas is unstructured for the rest of the webpages.
+Data management is semi-structured for the Facebook and YouTube platforms, whereas is unstructured for the rest of the webpages.
 Comment out the following lines to skip this type of data collection.

 [WEBSITE-SINGLE]="https://www.facebook.com/groups/8080169598"
 [WEBSITE-SINGLE]="https://www.facebook.com/playcompass"